 An Overview of Automatic Market Maker Mechanisms

 Historically, order books run by professional market makers have been the dominant method used to facilitate exchange.
-On-chain, maintaining an order book using traditional market making tactics is prohibitively expensive, since storage and computation on distributed ledgers is in short supply and high demand.
-For this reason, Automatic Market Makers (AMM) have emerged as an efficient class of methods to facilitate the exchange of cryptoassets on distributed ledgers.
-An AMM leverages smart contracts to allow permissionless participation in market making by individuals seeking yield.
-These individuals passively provide liquidity to the contract, which can then use a predetermined equation to automatically facilitate exchanges between buyers and sellers.
+On-chain, maintaining an order book using traditional market-making tactics is prohibitively expensive, since storage and computation on distributed ledgers are in short supply and high demand.
+For this reason, Automatic Market Makers (AMM) have emerged as an efficient class of methods to facilitate the exchange of crypto assets on distributed ledgers.
+An AMM leverages smart contracts to allow permissionless participation in market-making by individuals seeking yield.
+These individuals passively provide liquidity to the contract, which can then use a predetermined function to automatically facilitate exchanges between buyers and sellers.
 The design of this procedure involves many tradeoffs that ultimately affect the utility of the platform to both liquidity providers and traders.

 Basic Automatic Market Makers